m3data/collective-futurecrafting/_origins/index.md

 <!-- Content Section Start -->
 {% capture section_content %}
 <p>Whispers of ancient patterns and rituals we've long lost.
 A soft song carried on night breezes, reminding us of times when we knew how to sit in circles, to listen deeply, to weave futures with the threads of shared stories and collective dreams. </p>
-<p>But really, it started with questions: <span class="bold-highlight">What if what we need isn't locked is already here?
-Scattered like seeds in the wisdom of Indigenous peoples, in our social bodies and in the quiet knowledge of local communities, and in the dreams we dare to share when we gather together?</span></p>
+<p>But really, it started with questions:</p>
+<p><span class="bold-highlight">What if what we need is already here?
+Scattered like seeds in the wisdom of the land, in our social bodies, in the quiet knowledge of local communities, and in the dreams we dare to share when we gather together?</span></p>
 {% endcapture %}

 {% include two-column-section.html